builab/CiliaBuilder/README.md

 Download the repository or git clone and install **CiliaBuilder**:

-Download or git clone
+Download or git clone from Terminal
 ```bash
 git clone https://github.com/builab/CiliaBuilder.git
 ```

 If you download, then unzip

-Open ChimeraX and type this in # ChimeraX commandline # (Tested to be compatible with ChimeraX 1.7 and up to 1.10 but not tested with earlier or later version)
+Open ChimeraX and type this in **ChimeraX commandline box** (Tested to be compatible with ChimeraX 1.7 and up to 1.10 but not tested with earlier or later version)
 ```bash
 devel install [path_to_CiliaBuilder_folder]
 ```